Seeed-Projects/jetson-examples/reComputer/scripts/yolov8-rail-inspection/readme.md

 ```sh
 reComputer run yolov8-rail-inspection
 ```
+## Note
+The display feature of the WebUI is experimental.
+Opening the WebUI visualization requires waiting for loading time of less than one minute.
+Optimization for this issue will be addressed in future updates.

 ## FAQs
 1. The project has been tested on the Jetson Orin platform, and its execution entails the use of Docker; therefore, it is essential to ensure that all necessary Docker components are fully installed and functional.